openstack-archive/networking-vpp/README.rst

 messages with whatever agent is running.
 The Python bindings are a very thin layer between that shared memory system and a set of Python APIs.
-We add our own internal layer of Python to turn vpp's low level communcations into something a little easier to work with.
+We add our own internal layer of Python to turn vpp's low level communications into something a little easier to work with.

 What does it support?
 ~~~~~~~~~~~~~~~~~~~~~